JetBrains/rsynk/README.md

 ## SSH server that serves rsync reading request ##

 ### What it is ###
-It does work like rsync daemon on a remote computer: allows you to connect to remote machine and download files.
-Hovewer it works via ssh, not via rsync protocol
+In your application running in a JVM, it works like an [rsync](https://rsync.samba.org) daemon on a remote
+computer: it allows you to connect to remote machine and download files.
+Hovewer it works via ssh, not via rsync protocol.

 ### What it is not ###
 This is not a jvm rsync re-implementation.
 You cannot use it as jvm rsync client, only as a server